GrapeCity/DsExcel-Java/README.md

 * ToJSON is not including the pivotTable info.(DOCXLS-4229)
 * FromJSON throws error.(DOCXLS-4235)
 * After deleting a column, the getlastcolumn method does not get the correct result.(DOCXLS-4246)
-* When xlsx file saved with GcExcel is loaded and saved again, number becomes incorrect.(DOCXLS-4260)
+* When xlsx file saved with DsExcel is loaded and saved again, number becomes incorrect.(DOCXLS-4260)
 ## 4.1.1
 ## Fixed
-* Shape Color changed after saving Excel file using GcExcel API.(DOCXLS-3918)
+* Shape Color changed after saving Excel file using DsExcel API.(DOCXLS-3918)
-* Invalid formula error when opening particular Excel using GcExcel API.(DOCXLS-3919)
+* Invalid formula error when opening particular Excel using DsExcel API.(DOCXLS-3919)
-* Behaviors of pivot table changed after saving using GcExcel API.(DOCXLS-3973)
+* Behaviors of pivot table changed after saving using DsExcel API.(DOCXLS-3973)
-* INDEX function value in returning "Ref" when opening excel using GcExcel API with DoNotRecalculateAfterOpened= false.(DOCXLS-3987)
+* INDEX function value in returning "Ref" when opening excel using DsExcel API with DoNotRecalculateAfterOpened= false.(DOCXLS-3987)
-* Collapsed grouping shows "-" sign when opening exported excel from GcExcel, in SpreadJs.(DOCXLS-4039)
+* Collapsed grouping shows "-" sign when opening exported excel from DsExcel, in SpreadJs.(DOCXLS-4039)
-* Value is returning "Ref" for the output fields after calling Calculate method of GcExcel.(DOCXLS-4099)
+* Value is returning "Ref" for the output fields after calling Calculate method of DsExcel.(DOCXLS-4099)
 * The cell with ";;;" NumberFormat shouldn't be shown in pdf.(DOCXLS-3939)
 * Formula Cells referencing Date Cells with Empty or Zero as a value are erasing the numberFormat property value after assigning a value.(DOCXLS-3990)
-* The ComboBox is lost after gcexcel loading given ssjson file.(DOCXLS-4008)
+* The ComboBox is lost after Dsexcel loading given ssjson file.(DOCXLS-4008)
 * Exception was thrown when loaing the ssjson file.(DOCXLS-4027)
 * Gradient fill is displayed as solid fill in the exported HTML.(DOCXLS-3896)
 * The cell value would be lost if the column's width is 1px when exporting HTML.(DOCXLS-3906)
 * The drop down items is not correct in exported ssjson file.(DOCXLS-3947)
 * The sheet would be lost when exporting to ssjson file.(DOCXLS-3979)
-* Could not delete the custom style of GcExcel.(DOCXLS-3980)
+* Could not delete the custom style of DsExcel.(DOCXLS-3980)
 * NullPointerException would be thrown when saving to excel file.(DOCXLS-3982)
 * When an xlsx file that contains shapes is exported to pdf/image/HTML, shapes are not output correctly.(DOCXLS-3985)
 * Exporting is not processed correctly when the workbook containing shapes with the same name is exported to HTML.(DOCXLS-3982)
 * NullPointerException would be thrown when loaing ssjson file which contains hyperlink.(DOCXLS-3993)
 * Hyperlink info would be lost in exported ssjson file.(DOCXLS-3995)
 * Some exceptions would be thrown when exporting to json.(DOCXLS-4024)
-* Drop down style is disorder in exported ssjson by GcExcel.(DOCXLS-4036)
+* Drop down style is disorder in exported ssjson by DsExcel.(DOCXLS-4036)
 * Prompt issues when open exported xlsx file by MSExcel(DOCXLS-4049).
 * Infinite loop when 'PrintManager.Paginate' called with specific parameters.(DOCXLS-4056)
 ## 4.1.0